 • The input arguments to the cordic function are typed theta_type and cos_sin_type.
-These are currently set as double-precision floating-point type (i.e., double)1.
+These are currently set as double-precision floating-point type (i.e., double)2.
 In the second part of this assignment, you are expected to change them to a fixed-point type to optimize your design.
 Please carefully consider the number of integer bits necessary for representing the range of required values.
 Your fixed-point design should be free of multiplication and division (i.e., NO usage of DSP48 in the synthesis report).

-1You can either use a floating-point division x/(double)(1ULL<<SHIFT_AMOUNT) to perform a right shift on variable x of type double.
-Note that ULL means unsigned long long in C++ (64 bits).
-When SHIFT_AMOUNT ≥ 64 , the result will overflow.
-An alternative is using a for loop to realize the shift in an iterative fashion for (int i=0; i<SHIFT_AMOUNT; i++) {x=x0.5;}
+2You can use a floating-point division, $x/(double)(1ULL<<SHIFT_AMOUNT)$, to perform a right shift on variable x of type double.
+Note that ULL means unsigned long long in C++ (usually 64 bits); when SHIFT_AMOUNT \geq 64, the result may overflow.
+An alternative is using a for loop to realize the shift in an iterative fashion: for (int i=0; i<SHIFT_AMOUNT; i++) {x=x0.5;}

-- Enter make or make float under the project folder to compile and execute the floatingpoint program; Enter make fixed to run the fixed-point implementation (where the FIXED_TYPE macro is defined). - The test bench creates an out.dat file which is useful for debugging 2.
+- The input angle (i.e., the theta argument of function cordic) is in radian. - Enter make or make float under the project folder to compile and execute the floatingpoint program; Enter make fixed to run the fixed-point implementation (where the FIXED_TYPE macro is defined). - The test bench creates an out.dat file which is useful for debugging3.
 This file lists the golden sine/cosine values from math.h, the sine/cosine values computed from your function, and the normalized difference (error).
 You will be able to assess the correctness and/or accuracy of your code based on the error reported by the test bench.
 Note that the errors are expected to be close to but NOT exactly zero even with the correct code.
 The accuracy should be improved by increasing the number of iterations.
 Otherwise, your code is not working. - There is a constant array called cordic_ctab in cordic.h.
 You may find this useful although you do not necessarily have to use it. - Please include meaningful comments in your code.